legz/android-ci/README.md

 # android-ci
-Docker image for Android CI like GitLab
+This Docker image is based on Ubuntu Docker image and contains Android SDK and common stuff necessary for building Android apps in tools like GitLab CI.